Q&A: What are zero-hours contracts?

-Employers also say that many workers appreciate the flexibility a zero-hours contract gives them.
-Some 38% of workers in the CIPD research described themselves as employed full-time, working 30 hours or more a week, despite being on zero-hours.
+Employers also say that many workers appreciate the flexibility that a zero-hours contract gives them.
+Some 38% of workers in the CIPD research described themselves as employed full-time, working 30 hours or more a week, despite being on zero hours.

-Michael Burd, joint head of employment at the law firm Lewis Silkin, says the majority of employers use zero-hour contracts not to avoid giving employees their rights but to avoid paying fixed overheads and giving them flexibility over their workforce.
+Michael Burd, joint head of employment at the law firm Lewis Silkin, says the majority of employers use zero-hour contracts, not to avoid giving employees their rights, but to avoid paying fixed overheads and give them flexibility over their workforce.

 He points out that this flexibility is envied by employers in struggling economies such as Spain and Greece, where potential costs may dissuade employers from taking on staff.

 The Institute of Directors has voiced concern about Labour's proposed policy, saying the changes would be unnecessary and potentially damaging.